meyertime/linux-all-the-things/docs/arch-lenovo720s.md

 1. Write two bash scripts--one to turn down the brightness and the other to turn it up.
     - In this repository, [brightness-down.sh](../src/brightness-down.sh) and [brightness-up.sh](../src/brightness-up.sh) simply execute [brightness.sh](../src/brightness.sh) with a different parameter.
     - At first, I tried equal size steps, but that did not give good results.
 It is now a hybrid approach which adds or subtracts 10% each time, but uses a minimum step size of 1/200 at the lower levels.
 This gave higher precision at lower levels and a nice exponential progression at higher levels.
+    - The scripts I wrote use `qdbus` which requires that `qt5-tools` packages be installed.
 2. Open `System Settings`.
 3. Navigate to `Workspace` → `Shortcuts` → `Custom Shortcuts`.
 4. `Edit` → `New` → `Global Shortcut` → `Command/URL`.